Matthew Washington Kennedy: Career

 Employed by Fisk University as an instructor in 1947, Kennedy became a member of its music faculty in 1954 as an associate professor.
 In 1956, he married pianist Anne Gamble.
 Kennedy was appointed director of the Fisk Jubilee Singers in 1957, and he mentored hundreds of young students for the next twenty-three years.
-In 1958, Kennedy made his own solo piano debut at Carnegie Recital Hall.
+In 1958, Kennedy made his own solo piano debut at Carnegie Hall.
 Over the years, Kennedy toured the world as a concert pianist and as director of the Fisk Jubilee Singers.
 He was appointed acting chairman of the Fisk University Music Department in 1975.
 He retired from Fisk University in 1986.

 Kennedy had served on resource panels for the Tennessee Arts Commission, and on boards of the Nashville Symphony Association and the John W. Work, III Memorial Foundation.
-He received the Achievement Award from the National Black Music Caucus of the Music Educators’ National Conference, distinguished service awards from the National Association of Negro Musicians, the Fisk University Alumni Association, and Omega Psi Phi fraternity.
+He received the Achievement Award from the National Black Music Caucus of the Music Educators' National Conference, distinguished service awards from the National Association of Negro Musicians, the Fisk University Alumni Association, and Omega Psi Phi fraternity.
 Kennedy held lifetime memberships with the NAACP and the Fisk University General Alumni Association.
 He was a member of the Nashville Fine Arts Club where he served as president.
 He was also a member of the Nashville Symphony Guild, Gamma Phi chapter of Omega Psi Phi, First Baptist Church, Capitol Hill, and an inductee into the Georgia Music Hall of Fame in Macon, Georgia.
 At Fisk he was inducted into Phi Mu Alpha Sinfonia music fraternity.
 In 2003, Kennedy released his first album, Familiar Favorites.
 In 2006, he received an honorary Doctor of Humane Letters degree from Fisk University.

-In September 2006, The Honorable Jim Cooper, representative of Tennessee, entered a statement honoring Dr. Matthew Kennedy into the Congressional Record, which took place during the Proceedings and Debates of the 109th Congress, Second Session in Washington, DC.
+In September 2006, Jim Cooper, representative of Tennessee, entered a statement honoring Kennedy into the Congressional Record, which took place during the Proceedings and Debates of the 109th Congress, Second Session, in Washington, DC.

 Kennedy continued to play the piano for the congregation at First Baptist Church, Capitol Hill in Nashville after he was into his 90s.
 He died on June 5, 2014, at the age of 93.

 Appearances in film

 In 2007, Kennedy's daughter Nina Kennedy, also a concert pianist, directed and produced a documentary film, Matthew Kennedy: One Man's Journey, which won the award for Best Film by a Black Filmmaker at the 2007 Nashville Film Festival (NaFF).
 He also appears in a short video titled Matthew Kennedy: The Nashville Student Sit-Ins (2006), produced by The Visionary Project.